Tuesday, March 7, 2023

 Let’s first consider our involvement in something less toxic; a book club we’ve lost interest in, a committee that drains us, or an annoying person who demands our time.
 In these situations, it’s time to ask ourselves what are we getting out of this job, activity, or friendship?
 If it’s not feeding our soul, it’s time to let it go.
 But how do we do that?
 It’s hard to quit.

 An article, The Good Quit, by Kathryn Drury Wagner,* in Spirituality and Health magazine has some helpful suggestions.
-She examines the struggle that many of us experienced when we can’t seem to walk away from a job, activity, or relationship that no longer serves us.
+She examines the struggle that many of us experience when we can’t seem to walk away from a job, activity, or relationship that no longer serves us.

 How do we know when it’s time to quit?